zeux/zeux.github.io/_posts/2019-02-17-flavors-of-simd.md

 }
 ```

-`_MM_TRANSPOSE8_LANE4_PS` macro is an AVX2 equivalent of `_MM_TRANSPOSE4_PS` that's not present in the standard header but easy to derive, and it takes 4 AVX2 vectors and transposes two 4x4 matrices that they represent independently:
+`_MM_TRANSPOSE8_LANE4_PS` macro is an AVX2 equivalent of `_MM_TRANSPOSE4_PS` that's not present in the standard header but is easy to derive; it takes 4 AVX2 vectors and transposes two 4x4 matrices that they represent independently:

 ```c++
 #define _MM_TRANSPOSE8_LANE4_PS(row0, row1, row2, row3) \